Omnis Technical Note TNXM0002 June 2009

 Similarly, to see Chinese text in the Omnis method editor, it is necessary to assign the "HDZB" font as the font used to show Omnis code, as shown.

-The following sample project is extended from the Generic4 example project supplied with the Omnis Component SDK and is supplied with a Visual Studio 2008 project file.
+The following sample projects are extended from the Generic4 example project supplied with the Omnis Component SDK and is supplied with Visual Studio 2008 and xCode 9 project files.

 An Omnis Studio 5.0 library is also provided which loads this component (once built/copied into the Omnis\xcomp folder).